rpede/SecureSoftwareDevelopment/assignments/oidc_guide.md

 ### TypeScript

-For express you can use the [session middleware](https://www.npmjs.com/package/express-session).
+For express, you can use the [session middleware](https://www.npmjs.com/package/express-session).